georgiesamaha/configBuilder-nf/README.md

 python3 configBuilder
 ```

-Currently can only specify `custom` pipeline configuration. nf-core configuration script not written.

 ## Nextflow config builder

 * Simple HPC config builder that submits tasks as jobs to scheduler or local tasks